No. 16 Texas A&M beats No. 8 Notre Dame 41-40 on late TD strike

 Texas A&M reached the Notre Dame 10 and survived back-to-back penalties before the winning score.

 Reed was 17 of 37 for a career-high 360 yards and two touchdowns.
-Carver caught seven passes for 207 yards.
+Carver caught seven passes for a career-high 207 yards.

 Love gained 94 yards on 23 carries, and quarterback C.J.
 Carr was 20 of 32 with a touchdown and an interception.